Repairs to groundwater bores and spears

 You may need to undertake drilling operations to de-silt or clean out an existing bore or spear that has been covered by and open to floodwater.

-You will need a development permit if these operations would result in a change to the:
+You will need a development permit if these operations:

 Replacing a water bore